 It is important to try to determine if the nosebleed is anterior or posterior.
 Posterior nosebleeds are often more severe and almost always require a physician’s care.

-Anterior Nosebleeds—When dry air is believed to be the cause of the nosebleed, it may result in crusting, cracking, and bleeding.
+Anterior nosebleeds—When dry air is believed to be the cause of the nosebleed, it may result in crusting, cracking, and bleeding.
 This can be prevented by placing a light coating of saline gel, petroleum jelly, or an antibiotic ointment on the end of a Q-tip and gently applying it inside the nose, especially on the middle portion of the nose (the septum).

 Follow these steps to stop an anterior nosebleed:

-Posterior Nosebleeds—More rarely, a nosebleed can begin high and deep within the nose and flow down the back of the mouth and throat, even if the patient is sitting or standing.
+Posterior nosebleeds—More rarely, a nosebleed can begin high and deep within the nose and flow down the back of the mouth and throat, whether the patient is sitting or standing.
 Posterior nose bleeds differ from anterior nose bleeds because direct pressure on the outside of the nose will not stop the bleeding, and spraying the nose with a decongestant is less likely to work.
 It is important to seek prompt medical care if the bleeding does not stop to prevent heavy blood loss.

-Frequent Nosebleeds—If frequent nosebleeds are a problem, it is important to consult an ENT (ear, nose, and throat) specialist, or otolaryngologist, who will carefully examine the nose using an endoscope (a pencil-sized scope) to see inside the nose before making a treatment recommendation.
+Frequent nosebleeds—If frequent nosebleeds are a problem, it is important to consult an ENT (ear, nose, and throat) specialist, or otolaryngologist, who will carefully examine the nose using an endoscope (a pencil-sized scope) to see inside the nose before making a treatment recommendation.

 Some tips you can follow to help prevent future nosebleeds include:

 Dr. Angela Powell provides an overview on nosebleeds.